 How access management in Yandex.Cloud works

-On this page, you can find out how to manage access to resources and how IAM checks access rights to them.
+On this page, you can find out how to manage resource access and how IAM checks access rights to them.

 How are access rights verified?

-All operations with resources in Yandex.Cloud are first sent for verification to IAM.
+All operations in Yandex.Cloud are first sent for verification to IAM.
 For example:

-- A user wants the Yandex Compute Cloud service to create a new disk in the
+- A user requests Yandex Compute Cloud to create a new disk in the

 - The service sends a request to IAM to check whether this user is allowed to create disks in this folder.